jgottlieb11/us-market-analysis/README.md

 #### Methodology:
 1. **Mean Log Return Calculation**: For each stock symbol, I calculated the mean of daily log returns to capture each stock's average return over the period.
 2. **Separate Analyses with and without Zero Log Returns**:
-   - *Including Zero Log Returns*: Includes all trading days, reflecting the performance of low-trading stocks.
+   - *Including Zero Log Returns*: This includes all trading days, capturing stocks with low trading volumes that may not see daily price changes.
-   - *Excluding Zero Log Returns*: Focuses only on active trading days, providing insights into stocks with frequent price movements.
+   - *Excluding Zero Log Returns*: Focuses on days with active trading, providing insights into stocks that experience more frequent price movements.

 #### Key Observations and Insights:
 - **Market Stability**: The concentration of returns around zero in both plots indicates market stability, with minimal overall gains or losses when aggregated across stocks.